rancher/docs/content/rancher/v2.x/en/upgrades/upgrades/single-node-upgrade/_index.md

     ```
     docker run  --volumes-from rancher-data -v $PWD:/backup alpine tar zcvf /backup/rancher-data-backup-<RANCHER_VERSION>.tar.gz /var/lib/rancher
     ```

+    When you enter this command, a series of commands should run.

 1. Enter the `dir` command to confirm that the backup tarball was created.
 It will have a name similar to `rancher-data-backup-<RANCHER_VERSION>`.